 To Make The Strawberry Infused Vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature at least 24 hours and up to 72 hours.
-Taste the vodka every 12 hours -- when it's as strawberry flavored as you like, strain through a fines mesh seive, discard berries, and keep the vodka.
+Taste the vodka every 12 hours -- when it's as strawberry flavored as you like, strain through a fine mesh sieve, discard the berries, and keep the vodka.

 The strawberry vodka will stay up to 1 month when stored in the freezer in an airtight container.

 To Make One Cocktail: Fill a copper mug or a Collins glass with crushed ice.
 Add 2 ounces of the Strawberry Infused Vodka, 4 ounce of the ginger beer, and the juice from half of a lime.
 Stir to just combine.